-Life insurance products are offered through Manulife Financial (The Manufacturers Life Insurance Company).
+Life insurance products are offered through Manulife (The Manufacturers Life Insurance Company).
 The document is protected by copyright.
 Reproduction is prohibited without Manulife's written permission.
-Manulife, Manulife Financial, Manulife Financial For Your Future logo and the block design are service marks and trademarks of The Manufacturers Life Insurance Company and are used by it and its affiliates under license.
-MK1892E 05/2011 Manulife Financial forward-thinking strong reliable trustworthy
+Manulife, Manulife & Stylized M Design, and Stylized M Design are trademarks of The Manufacturers Life Insurance Company and are used by it, and by its affiliates under license.